 Established players, such as TSB, Virgin Money and Metro Bank, fall into the challenger bracket, but for the purposes of this guide we’ll be looking to shine a light on the upstarts that offer mobile/online-only, branchless banking.

 The new banks we've analysed focus on modern design, personalisation, low fees and snappy customer service to tempt people in.

 They also feature real-time payment notifications, meaning you receive an alert every time there is some activity on your account.
 This not only make it easier to keep track of your spending, but you can also immediately spot if someone's using your account fraudulently.

-Most shy away from offering significant interest on current account balances or up-front switch incentives to make the likes of Tesco Bank or Santander sweat.
+Most shy away from offering significant interest on current account balances or up-front incentives to switch.

 Their future will lie in your willingness to share your spending data with businesses that have partnered with these new banks, receiving deals based on your spending patterns and behaviour.